gvwilson/thirdbit/src/fiction/cloudherd/index.md

 as Indy put on the smile she used when talking to people she didn't like and turned to face the king's official representative in Stale Leftovers.

-Scholar-Candidate Nangyal insisted that the villagers use his full title despite being two decades past the age when most scholars were able to drop the word "candidate".
+Scholar-Candidate Yangyal insisted that the villagers use his full title despite being two decades past the age when most scholars were able to drop the word "candidate".
 He looked as though he had slept in his robe and only just woken up,